 If you have been accused of rape, one possible defense may be that the alleged victim actually consented to the sexual conduct being charged as rape.
 It’s a common defense that an individual accused of rape often offers.
 If you have been charged with rape and you wish to assert consent as a defense, it is imperative that you consult with an experienced California criminal defense attorney as soon as possible.
 In the meantime, however, there are some things you should understand about asserting consent as a defense to rape.

-California Penal Code Section 261 defines the criminal offense of rape in San Diego.
+California Penal Code section 261 defines the criminal offense of rape.
 The statute is lengthy and includes a number of scenarios under which an individual can be convicted of rape.
 In essence, the statute defines rape as sexual intercourse that occurs with a victim who is forced to participate or who is otherwise unable to refuse.
 Clearly, if an alleged victim consented to the sexual intercourse it is not rape unless the alleged victim was a minor.